svboyko/homenet_vlan/README.md

-# Home Network VLAN configuration for Mikrotik router
+# Home Network VLAN configuration for MikroTik router

 ## Disclaimer

 This project is an amateur home project.
-Use it on your own risk.
+Use it at your own risk.

-If you are professional in this field, it will be very appreciated if you review it and send you feedback/notes.
+If you’re a professional in this area, I’d appreciate feedback/notes.

-This project tested on Mikrotik L009UiGS-2HaxD-IN only.
-Unfortunately other my Mikrotik device died before i was able to test script on it.
+This project tested on MikroTik L009UiGS-2HaxD-IN only.
+Unfortunately another MikroTik device died before I could test it.

 ## Overview

-This script allows you to configure Mikrotik router to use VLANs based on config file you create for it.
+This script allows you to configure MikroTik router to use VLANs based on config file you create for it.

-It can works in 2 modes
+It can work in two modes:

-- configure from scratch - Mikrotik should be reset without default configuration, i.e it should be completely clear
+- configure from scratch - MikroTik should be reset without default configuration, i.e it should be reset with no default configuration (blank config)
-- configure from defaults - Mikrotik should be reset with default configuration
+- configure from defaults - MikroTik should be reset with default configuration

 ## Requirements

 - RouterOS v.7 (tested on v7.20)
-- Mikrotik router with [hardware offload feature for VLAN filtering](https://help.mikrotik.com/docs/spaces/ROS/pages/328068/Bridging+and+Switching#BridgingandSwitching-BridgeHardwareOffloading).
+- MikroTik router with [hardware offload feature for VLAN filtering](https://help.mikrotik.com/docs/spaces/ROS/pages/328068/Bridging+and+Switching#BridgingandSwitching-BridgeHardwareOffloading).
 Possible it will work for routers without this feature, but network performance will not be great I presume.

 ## Installing